The collection of Dr. and Mrs. Giraud V. and Carolyn Foster was offered on July 14 as part of Freeman's Gilded Age auction.

 Lot 106 | A George II Carved Mahogany Console Table, Possibly after a design by Matthias Lock, first half 18th century, $40,000-60,000

-The lots on offer in The Gilded Age from the Foster Estate reflect Foster’s keen eye for collecting developed through his life of adventurous travel and cultural immersion.
-Lot 106, a George II carved mahogany console table, is a standout piece not just of Foster’s collection but of the auction overall (estimate: $40,000-60,000).
+The lots on offer in The Gilded Age from the Foster Estate reflected Foster’s keen eye for collecting developed through his life of adventurous travel and cultural immersion.
+Lot 106, a George II carved mahogany console table, was a standout piece not just of Foster’s collection but of the auction overall (Sold for $189,000).
 Crafted in the first half of the 18th century, the table features the kind of intricate, detailed carving and handsome deep-red mahogany characteristic of this period of British furniture-making.
-Another table from the Foster collection spans not just geographic space but time periods; this eye-catching bronze and marble coffee table’s bronze base was made in the 20th century, but its patterned tabletop is 17th-century Italian marble (Lot 139; estimate: $2,000-3,000).
+The sale also featured an Irish George II Carved Mahogany Side Table made in the first half of the 18th century (Sold for $72,450); and an eye-catching bronze and marble coffee table whose bronze base was made in the 20th century, but featured a patterned tabletop of 17th-century Italian marble (Sold for $10,080).

 Many of the lots of Foster’s collection included in The Gilded Age are European in origin; the Fosters lived in London for nearly ten years following the death of the King of Yemen in 1962 and the ensuing violent coup, from which Foster was able to narrowly escape.
 In London, where Foster joined a research team at the University of London’s Royal Postgraduate Medical School, the Fosters were to collect many of the pieces of 18th-century British and European furniture, Asian sculpture and decorative arts, and fine maps being offered by Freeman’s.
 The 1960s and 70s were a golden age for collectors; so much was readily available in the British capital and surroundings during this time, due to dispersals from the great country houses to artifacts collected by those who had served the British Empire abroad.
-In these conditions, the Fosters steadily grew their collection to include distinct, remarkable pieces from a wide range of time periods: two framed illuminated manuscript leaves, colorful works on vellum from the 14th century; two framed carved alabaster reliefs, likely of Flemish origin, from the 16th/17th century (Lot 148; estimate: $1,000-1,500); and Lot 105, a George III carved giltwood mirror from the 18th century (estimate: $3,000-5,000).
+In these conditions, the Fosters steadily grew their collection to include distinct, remarkable pieces from a wide range of time periods: two framed illuminated manuscript leaves, colorful works on vellum from the 14th century (Sold for $2,772); and Lot 105, a George III carved giltwood mirror from the 18th century (Sold for $5,040).